Rank type conditions on commutators in finite groups: Preliminaries

 Next, suppose that $G$ has nontrivial normal subgroups contained in $C_G(A)$.
 Let $N$ be the product of all such subgroups.
 In view of the above, $G/N$ has $C$-bounded order.
-Since $N\leq Z(G)$, we deduce from Schur's theorem \cite[Theorem 4.12]{rob} that $G'$ has $C$-bounded order.
+Since $N\leqslant Z(G)$ by Lemma~\ref{l-ker}(a), we deduce from Schur's theorem \cite[Theorem 4.12]{rob} that $G'$ has $C$-bounded order.
 Hence the result. \end{proof}

 In the proof of the next lemma, which is similar to \cite[Lemma~2.5]{tams}, we shall use the following theorem of B.~Hartley and I.~M.~Isaacs \cite{HI}.